What is accidental damage cover?

 What usually isn’t covered?

-Depending on the type of insurance and level of cover, we also don’t cover damage:
+Depending on the type of insurance and level of cover, we also don’t cover damage caused:

-• caused deliberately (intentionally pouring a glass of water on your laptop)
+• deliberately (intentionally pouring a glass of water on your laptop)

 • because of wear and tear (worn-out carpets on the stairs)

-• caused by pets chewing, tearing, vomiting, scratching, or fouling
+• by pets chewing, tearing, vomiting, scratching or fouling

-• caused while your home is unfurnished or unoccupied
+• while your home is unfurnished or unoccupied

-Check the policy book for a full list of exclusions.
+Check your policy book for a full list of limits and exclusions.

 What about damage outside of my home?